VolvoGames/AdminMenu-LaLife/README.md

 - Drag the folder in your resources
 - add "- admin_menu" in your citmp-server
 - Launch your server
+- Press F1 for open the Menu (you need to be admin/superadmin

 ## Thanks